primatejs/primate/docs/modules/store.md

 ### Use

-Create the different stores of your application and their fields in the `stores` directory.
+Create the different stores for your application and their fields in the `stores` directory.
 A field consists of a name and a type, denoting the range of values this field may hold.
 We here define a `User` store representing a user of our application.